Dabo Swinney: 2015 season

-Swinney completed his then best season as Clemson's head coach in 2015, leading the Tigers to a 14–1 record with an ACC championship and an appearance in the national championship game.
-Clemson fell short to Alabama in the title game 45-40 after Nick Saban, the head coach of Alabama, surprised Clemson with a successful onside kick.
+Swinney completed his then best season as Clemson's head coach in 2015, leading the Tigers to a 14–1 record with an ACC Championship and an appearance in the national championship game.
+The Tigers defeated #8 North Carolina 45–37 to win their 15th ACC Championship.
+Clemson defeated #4 Oklahoma 37–17 in the College Football Playoff Semifinals at the Orange Bowl to face off in the National Championship.
+Clemson fell short to Alabama in the title game 45–40 after Nick Saban, the head coach of Alabama, surprised Clemson with a successful onside kick.
 The season marked Clemson's best run since the 1981 national championship season.
-The Tigers defeated #8 North Carolina 45–37 to win their 15th ACC championship.
-Clemson also defeated #4 Oklahoma 37–17 in the Orange Bowl for its first college playoff appearance.
-Swinney was named Associated Press Coach of Year, Walter Camp Coach of the Year, Home Depot Coach of the Year, and the Paul "Bear" Bryant Award.
+Swinney was named ACC Coach of the Year, AFCA Coach of the Year, Associated Press Coach of Year, Walter Camp Coach of the Year, Home Depot Coach of the Year, and the Paul "Bear" Bryant Award.
 The 2015 Tigers set a record for single-season wins under Swinney with 14.
 Clemson ended the season ranked #2 in both the Associated Press and Coaches Polls.

 2016 season

 On April 12, 2016, Swinney signed a six-year contract extension with the Tigers.
 Swinney once again recorded a banner season as Clemson's coach, leading the Tigers to a 12–1 regular season record and another ACC Championship, the third in Swinney's career.
 Clemson posted big wins during the 2016 season over #3 Louisville at home and #12 Florida State on the road.
 Their only loss of the year was to the Pitt Panthers, losing on a last second field goal and snapping their 15-game home winning streak.
 Swinney punctuated the regular season with a 56–7 home victory over arch-rival South Carolina, the largest margin of victory over the Gamecocks in Swinney's career and the largest in over 100 years in the history of the storied rivalry.
-Following Clemson's ACC title win over #19 Virginia Tech, the Tigers secured the #2 seed in the College Football Playoff.
-On Dec 31, Swinney and the Tigers defeated #3 Ohio State 31–0 in Ohio State head coach Urban Meyer's first career shut-out to set up a rematch of the 2015 National Championship against #1 Alabama.
-On January 9, 2017 Swinney led the Tigers to a 35–31 comeback win over Alabama to capture the National Championship.
+Following Clemson's ACC Championship win over #19 Virginia Tech, the Tigers secured the #2 seed in the College Football Playoff.
+On December 31, in the College Football Playoff Semifinals at the Fiesta Bowl, Swinney and the Tigers defeated #3 Ohio State 31–0 in Ohio State head coach Urban Meyer's first career shut-out to set up a rematch of the 2015 National Championship against #1 Alabama.
+On January 9, 2017, Swinney led the Tigers to a 35–31 comeback win over Alabama to capture the national championship.
+The victory gave Clemson their first national championship since the 1981 season.
+For the second time, Swinney earned the Bear Bryant Coach of the Year Award.